 The Big G, The Big Guy, Goji, or Goji-san - The Japanese Godzilla

 Cozzilla and Psychedelic Godzilla for the version seen in Italian Godzilla King Of The Monsters, the former due to this version being made by Luigi Cozzi, the latter thanks to the film's funky colorization and hodge podge Recut.

 Ong, Ung, Ahng, Oong - Movie!Aang, as opposed to series!Aang.
-The movie is (supposedly) more faithful to the East Asian roots of character names.
-Some fans of the series would have preferred faithfulness to the source material over realism in a film where people can shoot fire out of their freaking hands (not that they can do so unassisted in the move anyway, though that's really neither here nor there).
+The movie changes the pronunciation to (supposedly) be more faithful to the East Asian roots of character names.
+Some fans of the series would have preferred sticking to the source material over realism in a film where people can shoot fire out of their freaking hands (not that they can do so unassisted in the move anyway, though that's really neither here nor there).